chunlaw/singer-attack/public/assets/dialogues/stage09.md

-### Representative of Cress in Euthica
+### Solider of Euthica

 <!-- __ALIGN_RIGHT__ -->

-The Peaceful Treaty is working well.
-The children are speaking our language, dressing our clothes, worshiping you, and giving up their culture.
+Chairman of Euthica, our people are is planning to form a shadow society to preserve our culture.
+It would be a great support if you could join us?

 <--->

-### President Cress

-Huh...
-Only children?
-Don't you think that our rejuvenation process is way too slow.
-Please do somethings.
+### Chairman of Euthica

+(...don't you know that I am under surveillance after the unequal treaty?
+Hope that our conversation has not been tapped...)

+I am old and willing to enjoy my rest of life.
+I respect your choice.
+Stay safe, please!